Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Introduction

 \section{Introduction}

-Reduced inference under partial observation asks which hidden effects remain statistically visible after coarse graining.
+Reduced observations can hide slow physics rather than merely blur it.
 An unresolved slow mode may be dynamically active, inject low-frequency power, and yet still look indistinguishable from intrinsic persistence once the data are compressed to a coarse observable \cite{Hasselmann1976,FrankignoulHasselmann1977,PenlandSardeshmukh1995,MajdaTimofeyevVandenEijnden1999,ChorinHaldKupferman2000}.
 The same ambiguity appears in nonequilibrium inference under partial observation, where hidden slow variables can mask dissipation or irreversibility \cite{RoldanParrondo2010,MehlEtAl2012,SkinnerDunkel2021,Seifert2019}.
 This is not just an interpretive nuisance: it changes whether an apparently persistent reduced mode should be read as intrinsic memory or as a surrogate for unresolved forcing \cite{IsraeliGoldenfeld2006,MachtaEtAl2013}.

-The issue is especially sharp in the frequency domain, because excess low-frequency power is already a reduced statistic rather than a direct fingerprint of mechanism \cite{Priestley1981,GhilEtAl2002}.
-In reduced spectral inference one does not compare data to a full hidden-variable truth model.
-One refits the observed spectrum to the best nearby reduced surrogate, often a one-pole description, using Whittle likelihood or related criteria \cite{Whittle1953,Dzhaparidze1986,TaniguchiKakizawa2000,Akaike1974,Schwarz1978,HannanRissanen1982}.
-The central question is therefore geometric: not whether hidden forcing perturbs the spectrum at all, but whether that perturbation survives projection orthogonally to the best nearby reduced null.
+The ambiguity becomes especially sharp in the frequency domain, because excess low-frequency power is already a reduced statistic rather than a direct fingerprint of mechanism \cite{Priestley1981,GhilEtAl2002}.
+A broad low-frequency peak may reflect intrinsic autoregressive memory, persistent hidden forcing, or both at once.
+In reduced spectral inference one does not compare the observed data to a full hidden-variable truth model.
+Instead, one refits the spectrum to a simpler nearby surrogate, often a one-pole description, using Whittle likelihood or related criteria, and then judges alternatives through penalties such as AIC or BIC \cite{Whittle1953,Dzhaparidze1986,TaniguchiKakizawa2000,Akaike1974,Schwarz1978,HannanRissanen1982}.
+The relevant question is therefore not simply whether hidden forcing perturbs the spectrum, but whether that perturbation survives projection onto the best nearby reduced null.